ChingChiehHuang/AI-scheduling-for-Surgerry/README.md

 For the data processing, please refer to: `Scheduling_Data_Clean.r`; for the model development, please refer to: `Scheduling_Models.R`.

-All code files presented in this github can be ran with the software and hardware shown in the below list.
+All code files presented in this github can be rn with the software and hardware shown in the below list.

 ### Software and Hardware List